reyestech/PowerShell-Win-Troubleshoot-Toolkit/README.md

 ## Network
 ## 9️⃣ Test‑NetworkConnectivity

 Is the issue related to the host, the network, or the destination?
-This script concurrently assesses the reachability of critical hosts, including gateways, DNS servers, and SaaS endpoints, by integrating both ping latency and traceroute hop count.
+This Script concurrently assesses the reachability of critical hosts, including gateways, DNS servers, and SaaS endpoints, by integrating both ping latency and traceroute hop count.
 This approach provides a clear overview of system health, enabling efficient escalation to NetOps when necessary.

 **How it works**